RWS/Testy/README.md

 # Testy

 Automated Acceptance Testing.

 Selenium and Selenium WebDriver test framework for web applications.
-You don't have to worry anymore about complex xpath because we are taking care for you about that.
+You don't have to worry anymore about complex XPATH or CSS selector because we are taking care for you about that.
-You can simply set each property on the element and we will generate the necessary xpath.
+Simply set each property on the element and we will generate the necessary selector.
-You can even combine more properties/attributes on the same selector very easy.
+You can combine more properties/attributes on the same selector very easy.

 This project is optimized for:

-- [x] Dynamic html
+- [x] Dynamic html & Complex UI
 - [x] ExtJS
 - [x] Bootstrap
-- [x] Complex UI
 - [x] Simple web applications/sites

 ## Java Usage Example